-- Facilitate and support collaboration among Aboriginal organizations, all levels of government and the private sector on initiatives aimed at improving social and economic outcomes for Aboriginal peoples. - Provide advice, guidance and direction to industry in engaging with Aboriginal peoples.
+- Facilitate and support collaboration among Aboriginal organizations, all levels of government and the private sector on initiatives aimed at improving social and economic outcomes for Aboriginal peoples. - Provide advice, guidance and direction to industry in engaging with Aboriginal peoples. - Avoid confrontation and resolve issues. - Engage with the First Nations Leadership Council to reach shared goals regarding improving First Nations communities and increasing certainty on the land base. - Work with other provinces, territories, the federal government and national Aboriginal organizations to initiate and coordinate efforts to address issues of mutual interest.

-The unveiling of a totem pole, part of a Reconciliation Journey ceremony with Tseycum First Nation.
+The unveiling of a totem pole, part of reconciliation Journey ceremony with Tseycum First Nation.